jfadams1963/Ti_Projects/tiAES-C_version/README.md

 # tiAES-C
 AES for the TI-89/90+ in C

-The _portable_ version compiles and runs without error on FreeBSD and Linux.
+The _portable_ version compiles and runs without error on FreeBSD, OpenBSD, and Linux.
 The next step is for someone to port it to the TI platform with TIGCC.

 It is a very simple (simple minded?), straight forward implementation of AES using CBC mode ([Cipher Block Chaining](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC))) with a random IV ([Initialization Vector](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Initialization_vector_(IV))), and produces FIPS compliant output.
 It is not suitable for real world usage, but only serves as an educational excercise.